Suraj151/esp8266-framework/README.md

   DEVICE_IOT ── the application implements iDeviceIotInterface and passes it to initService
 ```

 Most of these are enforced structurally — the dependent flags are physically nested inside `#ifdef ENABLE_NETWORK_SERVICE` and friends in `DeviceConfig.h`.
-Two pairings are worth remembering because nothing stops them at compile time: TLS and NAPT both want more heap than an ESP8266 has, and enabling TLS implies contextual execution because the TLS engine runs on its own cooperative task.
+Two pairings are worth remembering because nothing stops them at compile time: TLS and NAPT both want a large share of the same heap, so a device without room for both will fail at runtime rather than at build time, and enabling TLS implies contextual execution because the TLS engine runs on its own cooperative task.

 ### 3.7 Common build shapes